AndrewAnnex/SpiceyPy/docs/basics.rst

 Also, by default SpiceyPy captures the 'found' flags some functions return as it is not idiomatic to python and instead through a SpiceyError exception.
-This can be temporarily disabled using the :py:meth:`spiceypy.spiceypy.no_found_check` context manager that allows the found flag to be returned to the user for action.
+This can be temporarily disabled using the :py:meth:`spiceypy.no_found_check` context manager that allows the found flag to be returned to the user for action.
 Outside the context SpiceyPy functions will revert to default behavior.

 .. code:: python